We design products that introduce game-changing capabilities for life science and healthcare applications. Here’s what’s next!

 This electric biosensor uses a proprietary label-free technique called Field Effect Biosensing (FEB) to measure biomolecular interactions.
 Field effect biosensors are built with graphene, a material lauded for its excellent electrical conductivity, high surface area, and unique biocompatibility.
 In academic lab studies, graphene biosensors have pushed existing linear detection ranges and sensitivity limits, and most notably, have shown the ability to measure a large range of biochemical interactions from detecting DNA SNPs to small molecules binding to GPCRs.
 FEB measures the current across a graphene biosensor functionalized with immobilized biomolecular targets.
 Any interaction or binding that occurs with the target causes a change in conductance that is monitored in real-time.
 Only molecules binding to or dissociating from the biosensor surface cause a change in conductance.
 Unbound molecules, crude media, or solvents that might interfere with optics do not affect the conductance reading, enabling a large reduction in background noise and accurate measurements in complex samples.

-Agile R200 is slated to launch early 2018.
+Agile R200 is slated to launch in 2018.
 Contact us to learn more.

 We’re applying our graphene biosensor technology to develop an improved diagnostic test for the Lyme disease bacteria as well as the body’s immune response, to deliver results as early as three days post-infection and possibly confirm eradiation of the disease.